Team-Nifty-GmbH/tall-datatables/README.md

 }
 ```

-if your detail route needs additional parameters you can override the `getDetailRouteParameters()` method in your model class.
+If your detail route needs additional parameters you can override the `getDetailRouteParameters()` method in your model class.

 ```php
 public function getDetailRouteParameters(): array